In the middle of winter, when it’s cold and dark and snowing, most people cuddle up on a couch with a thick blanket and mug of something warm.

 Their paws have fats that better resemble margarine.
 Polyunsaturated fats like those in the inexpensive butter-alternative don’t get hard and nonfunctional at low temperatures.
 Unique membranes also help prevent tissue damage.
 That means even though the full force of a body’s heat isn’t circulating through their appendages, their feet, or paws, stay healthy.

-Wood Frogs: Green Ice Cubes
+Green Ice Cubes

 In the winter, when temperatures are cold enough, wood frogs turn into green ice cubes.